(Mod 10.5) Arsenal’s PvE HR 100% Crit Build

 - Armor: Transcendent Soulforged

-- Offense: Full Brutal Rank 12s but you could also use Azures for your Crit
+- Offense: Full Brutal or Radiant Rank 12s but you could also use Azures for your Crit

 - Defense: Full Savage Rank 12s but you could also use a mix of Radiants for HP and Darks for Life Steal